zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![The JSON above is pasted in the sample JSON payload dialog box, and Done is selected below.](media/logic-app-parse-json-sample-payload.png "Paste the JSON in the dialog box")

-13. You will now see the Schema for messages coming from the notification queue in the Schema box.
+13. You will now see the schema for messages coming from the notification queue in the Schema box.

     ![The completed Parse JSON box is displayed.](media/logic-app-parse-json-complete.png "Parse JSON")